TFAGaming/surviv.io/BUGS.md

 **4. Woods:**
 - ❌: Buildings shouldn't be able to spawn on the central island
-- ❌: Picking up Shishigami no Kabuto and then removing it will keep the effects (permanently), and you cannot pick up any other helmet.
+- ❌: Picking up Shishigami no Kabuto and then removing it will keep the effects (permanently), and you cannot pick up any other helmet

 **5. Cobalt:**
-- ❌: Roles nonfunctional
+- ⚠️: Roles nonfunctional
-- ❌: Twins Bunker central barrel has no loot
+- ✅: Twins Bunker central barrel has no loot
 - ❌: No class pods

 **6. Savannah**